-If you want to learn more about the history of the Opal Creek Ancient Forest Center, look for the book Showdown at Opal Creek, The Battle for America’s Last Wilderness by David Seideman, current editor of Audubon Magazine and a former reporter for Time.
-Showdown is currently out of print but available at libraries around the country.
+To learn more about the conservation battle that led to the creation of the Opal Creek Wilderness Area, look for Showdown at Opal Creek: The Battle for America’s Last Wilderness by David Seideman, editor-in-chief of Audubon Magazine.

 The Opal Creek Wilderness and the neighboring Bull of the Woods Wilderness is the largest contiguous area of low-elevation old growth left in Oregon.
 Opal Creek’s ancient rainforest is a remnant of the forests that once blanketed the Pacific Northwest.
 This forest once stretched from the Pacific coast to the crest of the Cascades, and from southeast Alaska to the northwest corner of California.
 The coastal mountains are aligned perpendicularly to the prevailing weather patterns and cause this area to experience unusually heavy rainfall.

 Trees and other organisms that are adapted to this unique environment compose a distinctive community that together form the botanical bioregion known as Cascadia.
 This bioregion has the most diverse moss flora of anywhere in the world.
-Cascadia includes the world’s most massive forests in terms of standing biomass, found on Washington’s Olympic peninsula.
-Paleoecologists figure that the prehistoric rainforests of Oregon’s central Cascades were the most massive the world has ever known.
-At the time of Lewis and Clark, there were Douglas-firs in Oregon that were more massive than the giant Sequoias of California.
+Cascadia includes the world’s most massive forests in terms of standing biomass (the total weight of organisms living in an area), found on Washington’s Olympic Peninsula.
+Paleoecologists believe that the prehistoric rainforests of Oregon’s central Cascades were the most massive the world has ever known.
+At the time of Lewis and Clark, there were Douglas firs in Oregon more massive than the giant Sequoias of California.